orb-community/orb-website/docs/docs.md

     or [file a GitHub issue here](https://github.com/ns1labs/orb/issues/new/choose).

 ### Advanced auto-provisioning setup
-Some use-cases require a way to provision agents directly on edge infrstructure.
+Some use-cases require a way to provision agents directly on edge infrastructure, without creating an agent manually in the UI or REST API ahead of time.
 To do so you will need to create an API key which can be used by `orb-agent` to provision itself.

+!!! warning

+    Auto-provisioning is an advanced use case, most users will find [creating an Agent in the UI](/docs/#create-an-agent) easier.

 1. If you have not already done so, register a new account with an email address and password at https://HOST/auth/register.